open-constructs/projen-pipelines/API.md

 - *Type:* <a href="#projen-pipelines.Environment">Environment</a>

+The prod environment is where the live, user-facing application runs.

+It should be stable and only receive thoroughly tested changes.

 ---

 ## Classes <a name="Classes" id="Classes"></a>

 ### CDKPipeline <a name="CDKPipeline" id="projen-pipelines.CDKPipeline"></a>

+The CDKPipeline class extends the Component class and sets up the necessary configuration for deploying AWS CDK (Cloud Development Kit) applications across multiple stages.

+It also manages tasks such as publishing CDK assets, bumping version based on git tags, and cleaning up conflicting tasks.

 #### Initializers <a name="Initializers" id="projen-pipelines.CDKPipeline.Initializer"></a>